MRSG-MRA/MRA/README.md

 MRA++
 ===

-MapReduce with Adapted Aalgorithms to Heterogeneous Ambiences, based on MRSG.
+MapReduce with Adapted Algorithms to Heterogeneous Environments, based on MRSG.